IngmarBitter/defenders/md/Salvation/Baptism.md

 !!!
     44  While Peter was still speaking these words, the Holy Spirit fell on all those who heard the word.
 45  All the believers of the circumcision who had come with Peter were astonished, because the gift of the Holy Spirit had been poured out even on the Gentiles.
 46  For they heard them speaking in other tongues and magnifying God.
 Then Peter continued,   47  “Can anyone forbid water for baptizing these, who have received the Holy Spirit as we have?”
 48  So he commanded them to be baptized in the name of the Lord.
 Then they asked him to stay a few days.

-Cornelius and his friends were filled with the Holy Spirit and spoke in tongues before they were baptized in water (Acts 10:44-48).
-And if we read John 14:17 Jesus states that an unbeliever cannot receive the Holy Ghost, so with other words Cornelius and his friends must have received salvation before their water baptism.
+Cornelius and his household were filled with the Holy Spirit and spoke in tongues before they were baptized in water (Acts 10:44-48).
+And in John 14:17 Jesus states that an unbeliever cannot receive the Holy Spirit.
+Hence, they were already saved before their baptism.

 #### [John 3:16](https://biblia.com/bible/esv/John 3.16)